BartvLaatum/GreenLight-Gym2/README.md

 bash run_scripts/eval_baseline.sh
 ```

+> Note that this is called through a bash script.
+Windows users should execute a bash script via Git bash.

 4. **Visualizations**
     - **Plotting**: The repository includes scripts under [visualisations](./visualisations/) for plotting learning curves and cost metrics.